avmjs/vapjs-signer/.github/CONTRIBUTING.md

-# Contributing to ethjs-signer
+# Contributing to vapjs-signer

-Love ethjs-signer and want to help?
+Love vapjs-signer and want to help?
 Thanks so much, there's something to do for everybody!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.